soccerKevin/rover/README.md

 # Rover Coding Project

-Getting Started
+##Getting Started

-it's a rails app which uses angular on the front end, and bootstrap for table like styling you need a server that can handle subdomains
+-it's a rails app which uses angular on the front end, and bootstrap for table like styling -you need a server that can handle subdomains
-Click on the headers to sort.
-1 time for ascending order, twice for descending Seperate rank filters with a comma thank you
+-Click on the headers to sort.
+1 time for ascending order, twice for descending -Seperate rank filters with a comma thank you